ibexa/documentation-user/docs/content_management/taxonomy/work_with_tags.md

-Taxonomy is controlled and configured by the **Taxonomy Entry Assignment** Field settings, so you can use multiple Fields of this type with different taxonomies, for example, tags and product categories in the same Content Type.
+Taxonomy is controlled and configured by the **Taxonomy Entry Assignment** Field settings, so you can use multiple Fields of this type with different taxonomies, for example, tags and product categories in the same content type.
-To be able to assign tags to a Content, first, you need to add a Taxonomy Entry Assignment Field to the Content Type definition.
+To be able to assign tags to a Content, first, you need to add a Taxonomy Entry Assignment Field to the content type definition.

-1. Go to **Content Types** -> **Content**.
+1. Go to **Content types** -> **Content**.
-1. Click the **Edit** icon next to the Content Type you want to modify.
+1. Click the **Edit** icon next to the content type you want to modify.
-1. Go to **Field definitions** and from the available options, drag and drop the **Taxonomy Entry Assignment** to fields in the Content Type.
+1. Go to **Field definitions** and from the available options, drag and drop the **Taxonomy Entry Assignment** to fields in the content type.
 1. From the **Taxonomy** drop-down, select the taxonomy type you want to tag this Content item with.

 Now, when you edit or create a Content item of this type, in the tags section, you can add a tag by clicking **Select Taxonomy Entries**.
 See [Add taxonomy entries](create_edit_content_items.md#add-taxonomy-entries).

 !!! caution "Duplicate taxonomy fields"
-    Because tags are assigned per content item, not per Field, you cannot use two **Taxonomy Entry Assignment** Fields with the same taxonomy type in one Content Type.
+    Because tags are assigned per content item, not per Field, you cannot use two **Taxonomy Entry Assignment** Fields with the same taxonomy type in one content type.

 ### Add tag translation